How do experienced writers write their blog posts?

 Next Up: Creating Your SEO Content Brief

-Writing a comprehensive content brief is the first step toward a successful content marketing strategy.
+Writing a comprehensive brief is the first step toward an effective content marketing strategy.

-Whether you’re a member of a content team or an independent content creator, starting your content creation process with an effective content brief will make you stand out from the competition.
+Whether you’re a member of a content team, an independent freelance writer, or a content marketer starting your writing process with a detailed outline will make you stand out from the competition.

-We’ve covered all of the must-know elements of a writing overview and outline.
+We’ve covered all the must-know elements of a writing overview and outline.
 Now is your turn.

 Save this article and go through each element one by one until you fully grasp the concepts.